How to Make a Music Streaming App Like Spotify?

 #1.
 Uniqueness comes first

-We’ve already written how important to come up with a bright idea.
+We’ve already written about how important to come up with a bright idea.
 Don’t rush, give the Idea factor maximum attention.
 It’s significant because you’re striving to learn how to make a music streaming app with a real chance to become a source of high income.

 The app interface plays a key role in improving the efficiency of the streaming music program.
-The factor of visually appealing design allows attracting and retaining the people’s attention.
+The factor of visually appealing design allows for attracting and retaining the people’s attention.